ZhanaJikia/ERC20Balance/README.md

 # ERC20Balance
-This is an extension of the ["Hello World" project](https://github.com/shawntabrizi/ETH-Balance) for Ethereum and Web3.js which allows you to query the ERC-20 token balance of an Ethereum address.
+This is the ["Hello World" project](https://github.com/shawntabrizi/ETH-Balance) for Ethereum and Web3.js which allows you to query the ERC-20 token balance of an Ethereum address.

 # Ethereum JavaScript API